-Commander Tim Curran is assigned to the Law Enforcement Services Bureau.
+Commander Tim Curran currently assigned to the Detention Services Bureau.

-Commander Curran joined the Sheriff Department in 1989 after serving four years in the United States Army.
-After graduating from the Sheriff’s Academy,
+Commander Curran joined the Sheriff's Department in 1989 after serving four years in the United States Army.
+After graduating from

 Commander Curran holds a Bachelors degree in Criminal Justice.
 He graduated from class #229 of the FBI National Academy in Quantico, Virginia in 2007.